mdn/browsercompat/docs/draft/resources.rst

         }
     }

-To change just the browser-versions_ order:
+To change just the versions_ order:

 .. code-block:: http